Schwebel's Bakery: Expansion

 By the end of the 1970s, the company had noticeably expanded its distribution network.
 In rapid fashion, Schwebel's had now become a key player in the Cleveland, Canton, Ohio and Pittsburgh markets.
 In addition, the company had undertaken a significant bakery expansion program that fully automated the bread and buns lines, doubling capacity.

 Record growth characterized the 1980s and 1990s.
 As a result of several key acquisitions, Schwebel's had become a regional force in the baking industry.
 To complement this expansion the company added distribution facilities in Columbus and Buffalo.
 This period also heralded special baking agreements with Stouffer Corporation, Pillsbury Company, and Disney's Epcot theme park.

 Closures

-Schwebel’s closed its plant in Cuyahoga Falls in 2013 and shifted some of the production there to its Solon, Ohio plant.
+Schwebel's closed its plant in Cuyahoga Falls in 2013 and shifted some of the production there to its Solon, Ohio plant.
 The company closed its bakery outlet stores in Austintown and Warren in January 2019, and its outlet in Meadville, Pennsylvania in November 2018.
-On March 18, 2019, Schwebel’s announced it would close its bakery in Solon and cut 204 jobs in May 2019.
+On March 18, 2019, Schwebel's announced it would close its bakery in Solon and cut 204 jobs in May 2019.
 This would leave the company with approximately one thousand employees.
+On June 17, 2026, Schwebel's announced they would be winding down their operations and shutting down throughout the remainder of the summer, beginning after the weekend of July 4.